-Recently, new schemes have been proposed based on admission control depending upon quality of service (QoS) and choice of the packet service discipline [8-10].
-The common concept of the schemes is establishment of a Real-time Channel: a simplex, virtual connection between source nodes and destination nodes, with a priori guarantees for communication performance in switching networks.
-In order to provide guaranteed services, resources need to be reserved for every accepted connection [11].
-However, most of the applications are no guarantee for strict deadline-sorted hard real-time communication.
+Recently, new schemes have been proposed based on admission control depending upon quality of service (QoS) and choice of the packet service discipline.
+The common concept of the schemes is establishment of a Real-time Channel: a simplex, virtual connection between source nodes and destination nodes, with a priori guarantees for communication performance in switching networks [10], [11], [12].